Palliative Care in Los Angeles

 • It is essential to seek medical attention and diagnosis if any of these signs are observed, as some causes of dementia are treatable and reversible, and early intervention can improve the quality of life and delay the progression of dementia.

-• Various factors, such as genetics, vascular disease, head injury, etc, can cause dementia.
-Dementia affects the brain structure and function and progresses over time.
-Dementia can impair various cognitive abilities, such as memory, attention, language, reasoning, etc.
+• Various factors, such as genetics, vascular disease, head injury, etc., can cause dementia.
+Dementia affects brain structure and function and progresses over time.
+It can impair various cognitive abilities, such as memory, attention, language, reasoning, etc.

-• Dementia can be distinguished from normal aging by using various tests and assessments, such as cognitive screening, neuropsychological testing, brain imaging, blood tests, etc. These tests can help identify the type and severity of dementia and rule out other possible causes of cognitive decline.
+• Various tests and assessments, such as cognitive screening, neuropsychological testing, brain imaging, and blood tests, can help distinguish dementia from normal aging and rule out other possible causes of cognitive decline.

-• Dementia can be prevented or delayed by maintaining and improving cognitive health and reducing the risk factors of dementia.
-Some tips and strategies to do so are physical exercise, mental stimulation, social engagement, a healthy diet, etc.
+• Maintaining and improving cognitive health and reducing the risk factors for dementia can prevent or delay it.
+Some tips and strategies for doing so are physical exercise, mental stimulation, social engagement, and a healthy diet.

 How to Recognize Early Signs of Dementia